 Already a Record-Breaker

 Before the Aston Martin signing, Ava Lawrence was already the name people in karting circles kept talking about.
-She is the first female MENA Cup Champion and the first female to win a Mini race at ROK Cup Italy, two titles that do not come easy and, in this sport, do not go unnoticed.
+She is the first female MENA Cup Champion and the first female to win a Mini race at ROK Cup Italy — two titles that do not come easy and, in this sport, do not go unnoticed.

-As part of the F1 Academy’s Discover Your Drive program, she has earned podiums in Rotax, IAME, and FIA categories, including a historic finish at the COTFA International Series.
+As part of the F1 Academy's Discover Your Drive programme, she has earned podiums in Rotax, IAME, and FIA categories, including a historic finish at the COTFA International Series.
 She also holds the 2024/25 IAME Mini Vice Championship and the 2025 Dubai O Plate Championship.
 The résumé at age 11 is genuinely hard to process.

-What the Aston Martin Deal Actually Means for Ava Lawrence
+What the Aston Martin Deal Actually Means

 Who Is Ava Lawrence

-Racing under an Emirati license means Ava officially represents the UAE on the international stage, and she has done that consistently across some of the most competitive junior karting circuits in the world.
+Racing under an Emirati licence means Ava officially represents the UAE on the international stage, and she has done that consistently across some of the most competitive junior karting circuits in the world.
 From Italy to the wider MENA region, she has gone up against the best young talent in the sport and come out on top more than once.
 That kind of record at age 11 is not common.
 It is actually almost unheard of.

 Why This Matters for UAE Motorsport